 - Save the changes to complete the setup

-Configure Custom Dimension for better reporting
+Configure Custom Dimensions for better reporting

-To help create useful reports and dashboards the pageview configuration also sends over the publication name, page number, product name and group name to GA as custom dimensions.
+To help create useful reports and dashboards the pageview configuration also sends over the publication name, page number, product name and group name to Google Analytics as custom dimensions.
 These can be used to, for example, filter the data for a specific publication or list the page numbers in your reports.

 Enabling custom dimensions in the Google Analytics menu:

 - In Publitas, make sure the option is enabled (see image above)

 - In Google Analytics, go to the Admin section at the bottom left

 - Select the correct Google Analytics property (middle column)

 - Choose the option Custom Definitions > Custom Dimensions

 - Add the following Custom Dimensions in order: